 All units must meet Minimum Design and Construction Standards established by DSHA.
 A maximum of fifteen (15) points will be awarded to those developments that exceed the minimum standards.
 Eligibility for points will be based upon 100% of all units benefiting from such amenities.
-Points will be awarded as
+Points will be awarded as follows:

-- Security/Surveillance System: Expanded system will be tied into the monitoring system of the local police department.
+- On site community center: The community center should be of sufficient size to accommodate the residents and services (if provided).
+The community center should contain at least 15 net square feet per unit and at a minimum 750 square feet in size.
+The square footage should be in addition to the kitchen or kitchenette, if provided.
+The community center shall include a computer/business center equipped with computers, printers, and other technology for residents' access (separate points will not be awarded for computer and/or business centers); 5 points - Security/Surveillance System: Expanded system will be tied into the monitoring system of the local police department.
 (Documentation from police department should be submitted as an attachment in the application); 3 points - Private Outdoor space: The space shall be directly associated with each dwelling unit, may occur as an entrance way (porch, fenced in area), an outdoor patio or play area or other definable space.
 Access shall be from the interior and limited for use by the tenant only.
 Grade level space shall have perimeter enclosure by material suitable for installation (i.e., fence or railings).
-Second floor space shall comply with all applicable building codes for life safety; 3 points - WIFI for all units: Initial installation and equipment must be part of the project's base construction costs.
-The monthly fee can be paid by operations; 2 points - Washer/Dryers units in elderly units; 2 points - For elderly properties, regular (at least 3 times a week), site-provided bus service for residents for shopping, appointments, etc.; 2 points - Design accessories such as decorative door surrounds, larger window trim, corner eave, cornice and column details or other special features are provided; 2 points - Exercise and/or walking trails with permanent surface; 1 point - Eat-in kitchens: Room shall be sized to accommodate a table and chairs for the number of occupants within the unit; 1 point - Ceiling fans: Must be Energy-Star compliant and provided in all bedrooms and living room areas.
-One point will be given no matter how many fans are in the unit; 1 point - Microwave or micro-hood combination; 1 point - Trash chutes (for mid- or high-rise facilities); 1 point - Raised garden plots served by a water stand pipe for watering plants 50 sq. ft. per plot, 24 inches deep, one plot per 10 residents); and 1 point to the point(s) awarded that were deemed ineligible.
-Substitutions after application will be considered, but only if they achieve the same or greater than amount of points as originally elected.
+Second floor space shall comply with all applicable building codes for life safety; 3 points

+• WIFI for all units: Initial installation and equipment must be part of the project's base construction costs.
+The monthly fee can be paid by operations; 2 points

+- Washer/Dryers units in elderly units; 2 points - For elderly properties, regular (at least 3 times a week), site-provided bus service for residents for shopping, appointments, etc.; 2 points - Design accessories such as decorative door surrounds, larger window trim, corner eave, cornice and column details or other special features are provided; 2 points - Exercise and/or walking trails with permanent surface; 1 point - Eat-in kitchens: Room shall be sized to accommodate a table and chairs for the number of occupants within the unit; 1 point - Ceiling fans: Must be Energy-Star compliant and provided in all bedrooms and living room areas.
+One point will be given no matter how many fans are in the unit; 1 point - Microwave or micro-hood combination; 1 point - Trash chutes (for mid- or high-rise facilities); 1 point - Raised garden plots served by a water stand pipe for watering plants 50 sq. ft. per plot, 24 inches deep, one plot per 10 residents); and 1 point